 Advocacy Toolkit: Making the case for your museum

-There are hundreds of museums across the province and the vast majority of them receive some form of investment from local governments.
+There are hundreds of museums, galleries, and heritage organizations across the province and many receive some form of investment from local governments.
 Building strong relationships and lasting partnerships with local government officials is the first step on this path for support.
 It can be hard work – but it is also very worthwhile.

 Explore best practices for building positive and lasting relationships with municipal governments and regional districts